-The rest of the world will always have a hard time understanding you, because it has such a hard time understanding faith.
-At times you don’t fare much better.
+The rest of the world will always have a hard time understanding you because it has such a hard time understanding faith.
+At times you don’t understand faith much, either.

 You Might Make A Pretty Good Muslim